 A former international skier, he entered property development at 23 when he acquired an old water pumping station.
 He turned the site into a thriving health club, an enterprise he later sold for £1m.
 Mark is committed to bringing fresh thinking to development, and is well-known for his bold approach to building for future generations and ensuring his schemes directly benefit the local community.

-Quinn Estates were highly commended in the small developer of the year category at the 2016 Resi Awards hosted by the industry bible Property Week.
+Quinn Estates were highly commended in the small developer of the year category at the 2016 Resi Awards and nominated in three categories at the 2017 awards hosted by the industry bible Property Week.
 A former Property Week Top 100 Young Developer, Mark won Entrepreneur of the Year category of KEiBA (Kent Excellence in Business Awards) 2016.